| Autumn

 Everything comes, stays awhile, then goes away so

 that something new can come."
+"But she is

 young still!"
+"Life isn't

 about years," she said quietly, and Duskward